 Why would I buy a R-410A refrigerant system?

 Current R-410A systems have many benefits to Knoxville homeowners that Dry Charge units do not.
-A sample of the benefits include:
+Some of the benefits include:

 - Quieter operation for a more peaceful indoor environment